Izaia64/docs/pages/cloud/storage/object_storage/s3_limitations/guide.en-us.md

 ## Objective

-This page provides an overview of the technical limitations of the S3 Object Storage offer.
+This page provides an overview of the technical limitations of the S3 Object Storage offers (Standard object storage - S3 API and High Performance object storage - S3 API).

 ### Maximum number of containers in storage